-Please review the necessary reporting forms and step by step instructions of the reappraisal process.
+Please review the necessary reporting forms and step-by-step instructions of the reappraisal process.
 PVR has created a checklist for municipalities that outlines the steps to take before, during and after a reappraisal.

 There are four generally accepted reappraisal activities.

-- A complete reappraisal is a re-assessment of all town properties including;
+A complete reappraisal is a re-assessment of all town properties including the following:

 The goal must be to implement new values for all properties that reflect 100% of fair market value.